-Pepperstone has tailored it’s offering those with expert trading experience due to their:
+Pepperstone has tailored its offering for those with expert trading experience by providing:

 These commissions are even lower once you trade over 100+ lots and become an active trader for a month.
-These rebates on commissions start at 10% and for higher volume traders lead Pepperstone to have the best forex broker when it comes to the lowest fees.
+These rebates on commissions start at 10% and for higher volume traders, meaning Pepperstone is the best forex broker when it comes to low fees.

-Technically Pepperstone has set a minimum deposit of $200 US Dollars (or the equivalent in the base currency chosen such as the Australian Dollar).
-While is higher than some other fx brokers Pepperstone is open that this is not actively enforced allowing for smaller deposits to be made.
+Technically, Pepperstone has set a minimum deposit of $200 US Dollars (or the equivalent in the base currency chosen such as the Australian Dollar).
+Pepperstone supports 10 different account base currencies including British Pound (GBP), Euro (EUR), Japanese Yen (JPY) and some minor currencies.
+While is higher than some of the largest brokers, Pepperstone is open that this is not actively enforced allowing for smaller deposits to be made.

 What sets Pepperstone apart is they don’t charge funding or withdrawal fees.
 Only some payment methods such as international transfers may see the financial institution themselves charge fee for money transfers.
 The funding methods include:

-While most brokers would argue they have the most satisfied customers and best support, Pepperstone has the reviews and awards to back-up their claim.
-One benchmark annual study is by Investment Trends who run a survey of active forex traders and have awards Pepperstone with the awards below including Customer Service.
+While most brokers would argue they have the most satisfied customers and best support, Pepperstone has the reviews and awards to back up their claim.
+A benchmark annual study by Investment Trends surveys active forex traders, recognising Pepperstone’s excellent customer service with various awards.

-Another gauge of the forex broker reviews is from Trustpilot which in late 2019 gave the score for Pepperstone:
+Another gauge of the forex broker reviews is from Trustpilot, which in 2020 gave the score for Pepperstone:

 This is the highest of the forex broker reviews that have over 500 reviews.

-Pepperstone is the best forex broker for expert traders looking for a low fee fx provider with strong customer service and happy traders.
-They offer MetaTrader 4 + 5 as well as cTrader forex trading platforms and are regulated by the Australian Securities and Investments Commission and the Financial Conduct Authority (Registration Number 684312) in the UK.
+Pepperstone is the best forex broker for expert traders looking for a low fee fx provider with strong customer service.
+They offer all major forex trading platforms including MetaTrader 4, MetaTrader 5 and cTrader.
+As well as an excellent selection of trading platforms, Pepperstone is regulated by top-tier authorities such as the Australian Securities and Investments Commission and the Financial Conduct Authority (Registration Number 684312) in the UK.